VFPC/VFPC/README.md

 - `.vfpc load` - Attempts to reactivate automatic data loading if it has been disabled for some reason.
 (Server connection lost, loading data from file, etc.)
 - `.vfpc debug` - Activates debug logging into a separate message box, named "VFPC Log"
 - `.vfpc file`- Deactivates loading from the API, and conducts a one-time load from the `Sid.json` file instead.
 Can also be used to reload from `Sid.json` after making changes.
-- `.vfpc check <callsign>` - Equivalent of clicking the "Show Checks" button for an aircraft.
-Replace `<callsign>` with the logon callsign of the aircraft.
+- `.vfpc check` - Equivalent of clicking the "Show Checks" button for an aircraft.
+Ensure that the aircraft in question is highlighted in the departure list.

 **N.B.** Disabling automatic data loading (or choosing to load from a file) will only last until the plugin is unloaded (including when EuroScope is closed).
 When the plugin is next loaded, it will always attempt to load from the API.